horizontalsystems/Unstoppable-Wallet-Website/src/faq/en/transactions/what-happens-if-transaction-sent-to-the-wrong-address.md

-# Can a transaction be cancelled?
+# Can a transaction be canceled?

 Blockchain transactions are irreversible.